Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed a save game load issue which occurred if a reference was held to a destroyed unit.
+- Fixed crash which occurred when right-clicking the portrait of e.g. stone piles.

 * Pathfinding
 - Fixed a pathfinding issue which could cause minecarts to get stuck when looking for a place to return goods to.